MKScannerPro/Cellular_Gateway_Android/README.md

 **Initialize**

-First of all, you should initialize the LoRaLW006MokoSupport.We recommend putting it in Application.
+First of all, you should initialize the MokoSupport.We recommend putting it in Application.

 ```
-LoRaLW006MokoSupport.getInstance().init(getApplicationContext());
+MokoSupport.getInstance().init(getApplicationContext());
 ```

 **Scan devices**

-Before operating the Bluetooth scanning device, we need to apply for permission, which we have added in LoRaLW006MokoSupport `AndroidManifest.xml`
+Before operating the Bluetooth scanning device, we need to apply for permission, which we have added in MokoSupport `AndroidManifest.xml`

 ```
 ...